 Some people grow up knowing exactly what they want to be, but for me, my passion for criminal justice didn’t stem from family influence or a childhood dream.
 It was something I found fascinating over time.
 The complexity of investigations, the problem-solving involved, and the direct impact on society all intrigued me.

 As a child, I wasn’t fully aware of the diverse career opportunities within the field.
-It wasn’t until my college years when I began exploring internships, attending the ODU Police Department Citizens Academy, and networking at career fairs, that I truly understood the breadth of the criminal justice system.
+It wasn’t until my college years when I began exploring internships, attending the Old Dominion University (ODU) Police Department Citizens Academy, and networking at career fairs, that I truly understood the breadth of the criminal justice system.
 These experiences opened my eyes to the various paths available and helped guide me toward a career that excites me every day.

 Finding My Path Through Experience